Additivemenu/my_django_project/README.md

 ```

+## debugger

+firsly you need to have a launch.json file under .vscode
++ launch the server in debug mode by click on "run and debug" button under "run and debug" panel

 ## Ninja api
 + [setup CRUD api with Ninja](./docs/ninja_api.md)

 find the API doc in apis > https files, similar to postman

+## Django middleware and decorators